tinawunderlich/MultichannelGPR/README.md

 # MultichannelGPR
-A collection of MATLAB scripts for proccesing and visualization of (Multichannel) GPR data
+A collection of MATLAB scripts for processing and visualization of (multichannel) GPR data

 ## This page is under construction :-)